pita bread:

 4. The third rise comes after the dough is shaped into a loaf and placed in a proofing box.
 The shaping is much easier to demonstrate than to describe in words.

 5. The final proof can also be in a linen lined proofing basket.
+The linen cloth is called a “Cloche”.
 This is mostly used with high-hydration doughs.
+Amazon has five variants from $8 to $26.
+The cheapest one is cotton, not linen, which will br stickier.
 Is is also possible to put the shaped dough in an open or a lidded pan.
 We’ll cover all four ways to do the final proof in class.

 8. Depending on the oven, you should pour boiling water into a pan or directly on to the bottom of the oven right after the loaf-shaped dough goes in the oven.
 French breads usually have a crusty exterior.
 The baking time for a single loaf of 28 ounces would be around 35 minutes.
 You should have both a good bottom crust and a good top color and the hollow sound when you thump the bottom.
 This is the point at which a needle probe thermostat becomes very handy.
 Once the bread is done it should be placed on wire rack to cool.